How to integrate Ordering Stack with any POS system

 Integration with Oracle Micros

-Ordering Stack can work together with Oracle Micros with locally installed Micros RES 3700 server and multiple POS stations in each restaurant.
+Ordering Stack can work together with Oracle Micros computer system with locally installed Micros RES 3700 server and multiple POS stations in each restaurant.
 Solution works exactly like described above.

 If restaurant chain uses Micros Enterprise Manager (EM) than Menu Importer module needs to be installed with read-only access to EM sybase database.
 In other case selected restaurant database can act as source for Menu Importer.